1990 – 2020 | 30 years of local climate action

-Our alliance for the climate has been on quite a journey over the last 30 years.
-Here is a are some of the highlights along our path...
+Our alliance for the climate has been on quite a journey over the last 30 years (timeline as a pdf).
+Here are some of the highlights along our path.

 In 1990 the foundation for the Climate Alliance is laid.
-Delegates from Amazonia meet with representatives from twelve cities throughout Germany, Austria and Switzerland as well as 15 organisations for a working meeting in Frankfurt am Main, Germany.
+Six delegates from Amazonia meet with representatives of ten cities and numerous organisations from Germany, Austria and Switzerland for a working meeting in Frankfurt am Main, Germany.
 They adopt the Manifesto of European Cities on an Alliance with Amazonian Indian Peoples and agree a comprehensive work programme.

 Climate Alliance Italy is founded in 1991.In the same year members help develop a manual on alternativtes to tropical timber.
 In March 1992, 16 cities (AT, DE, IT, NL) sign the founding declaration of the Climate Alliance association in Freiburg im Breisgau, Germany.
 There European and indigenous representatives form the first board of directors.